DiamondLightSource/mx-bluesky/docs/developer/hyperion/how-to/update-panda-ioc.rst

 Update the PandA IOC
 ================

-The IOC for the PandA on IOC can sometimes get out of sync with the production version of Ophyd-Async.
+The IOC for the PandA can sometimes get out of sync with the production version of Ophyd-Async.
 Here is how to update it

 Check if the IOC needs updating
 """"""""""""""""""""""""""